Random models for singular SPDEs: Introduction

-for all symbols $\tau$ of the regularity structure with negative homogeneity $\vert\tau\vert$.
+for all symbols $\tau$ of the regularity structure with negative degree $\vert\tau\vert$.
+These inequalities involve the recentered version $\overline{\sf \Pi}_{z}^{\epsilon}$ of the renormalized interpretation map $\overline{\sf \Pi}^{\epsilon}$.
 Think here of $\varphi_{z}^\lambda$ as a regular $\lambda$-approximation of a Dirac distribution at the point $z$ -- proper notations will be introduced below.
-Linares, Otto, Templmayr \& Tsatsoulis take profit from their spectral gap assumption to bound the $L^2(\Omega)$ norm of the quantity of interest
+Linares, Otto, Tempelmayr \& Tsatsoulis take profit from their spectral gap assumption to bound the $L^2(\Omega)$ norm of the quantity of interest

-by its expectation and the norm of its Malliavin derivative.
+by its expectation and the operator norm of its Malliavin derivative.
 In the setting of \cite{LOTT} the control of the above expectation comes at low cost from their choice of renormalization procedure.
-The control of the $L^2$-norm of the derivative is way more involved and done inductively by seing first $d\overline{\sf \Pi}^\epsilon$ as part of an extended model.
-(The very recent work \cite{OST} of Otto, Seong and Tempelmayr gives a reader's guide digest of \cite{LOTT}.)
-Right after a first version of this work was finished Hairer \& Steele \cite{HS23} released a work in which they implement the approach of \cite{LOTT} in a tree regularity structures setting, for a more general case revisiting the analytical part.
-We take advantage in the present of the small number of noises needed to construct the set of trees of negative homogeneity for the generalized (KPZ) equation.
-This results in a short and elementary work compared to \cite{HS23, CH, LOTT}.
+The control of the $L^2$-norm of the derivative is way more involved and done inductively by seeing first $d\overline{\sf \Pi}^\epsilon$ as part of an extended model.
+The very recent work \cite{OST} of Otto, Seong and Tempelmayr gives a reader's guide digest of \cite{LOTT}; see also Broux, Otto \& Tempelmayr's recent lecture notes \cite{BOT24}.
+Hairer \& Steele implemented in \cite{HS23} Otto \& co's spectral gap strategy in the classical tree-based setting of regularity structures.
+A different, and somewhat more general, implementation was given in Bailleul \& Hoshino's work \cite{BH23}.

 \ssk